omniinstrument/CV_project/README.md

 - You are free to perform monouclar depth estimation if that will yeild better results.
 - You are free to use any programming languages like Python, C++, Rust and/or CUDA.
 - **You are not allowed to modify the [compute_metrics](src/compute_metrics.py) file.** But you are allowed to modify rest of the codebase.

+## Bugs/Support
+If you come across any bugs or have questions feel free to open an Issue or reach out to Jagennath Hari(hari@omniinstrument.com).

 ## License
 This software and dataset is released under the [MIT License](LICENSE).